top of page

 A Comprehensive Guide to Common Printing Terms

-In the printing industry, precise language matters.
-Here, we outline some of the most frequently encountered terms, concepts, and techniques.
-This list will aid you in grasping the nuances of the trade:
+In the printing industry, precise language is crucial.
+Below is a collection of frequently encountered terms, concepts, and techniques.
+This list aims to enhance your understanding of the trade:

 1. DPI (Dots Per Inch)

-DPI is a measure of the resolution that a printer can achieve.
-The higher the DPI, the better the quality and detail of the printed image.
-For example, a printer with 300 DPI can produce crisp and clear images suitable for photographs, while 72 DPI is often used for web graphics.
-Understanding DPI helps you select the right printer for your project.
+DPI measures a printer's resolution.
+A higher DPI means better image quality and detail.
+For instance, 300 DPI printers produce crisp photos, while 72 DPI applies to web graphics.
+Knowing about DPI helps you select the right printer for your project.

 Eye-level view of a printer's control panel